 In the 1960s David Webb’s bold jewels often featured animals using colour, volume and structure, which would become his signature style.
 Today, animal jewels are still some of the best loved.

-Whether it’s a brooch reminiscent of a beloved animal, such as the above dog in our Signed Jewels Online sale or a piece that would be the perfect complement to a blazer such as the vibrantly coloured bird of paradise brooch below, there is a piece for every jewelry lover.
+Whether it’s a brooch reminiscent of a beloved animal, or a piece that would be the perfect complement to a blazer, there is a piece for every jewelry lover.